rosmed/rosmed.github.io/ismr2026/catheter_anatom_model.md

 Q       → Quit
 ```

-Press **W** repeatedly to advance the catheter upward into the anatomy.
-Use the rotation and translation keys to steer it toward the target vessel.
+Use `↑`, `↓`, `←`, `→` keys to align the catheter to the aorta entry (the red large vessel).
+Once it is aligned, press **W** repeatedly to advance the catheter upward into the anatomy.
 The RViz view will show the catheter bending and advancing through the anatomical structures in real time.

 ![RViz showing catheter inserted into the heart anatomy from below, bending inside the vessel](images/catheter_anatom_10_align_catheter.png)